 Collaborative Work in an Open Structure

 Our firm is arranged around an informal structure that is democratic and participatory.
-Associates can pursue their own interests and explore different areas of the law—we don’t require rotations or dictate your practice focus.
+Lawyers can pursue their own interests and explore different areas of the law—we don’t require rotations or dictate your practice focus.
 As your practice evolves and your interests expand, your career path will grow in tandem.

 An Ideal Environment to Practice Law

-Supported by an international network of know-how, precedents and best practices, we believe Cleary’s informal environment provides the optimal setting in which to train and practice law.
+Supported by an international network of know-how, precedents, and best practices, we believe Cleary’s informal environment provides the optimal setting in which to train and practice law.

-- We actively encourage associates to spend time in different offices and practice areas, gaining a deep understanding of how all aspects of a transaction fit together.
+- We actively encourage our lawyers to spend time in different offices and practice areas, gaining a deep understanding of how all aspects of a transaction fit together.
 Often you will be part of client teams that combine the skills and resources of lawyers from across our offices and practice areas.

 - When you have questions, you’ll find lawyers at all levels of seniority ready to guide you, whether or not they are assigned to your matter.
 This collegiality is a cornerstone of our culture at Cleary.

 While we are not rigidly departmentalized by practice area, each office has established informal practice groups in its main areas of activity.
 Lawyers select practice groups based on both their preferences and our clients’ needs.
 We’ll work to balance your interests and requests with the skills you’ll need to sharpen in order to move your career ahead.